Supporting your business customers – from entrepreneur to scale up

-Most operators make a very simply distinction between business and retail customers.
+Most operators make a very simple distinction between business and retail customers.
 If you look at most MNO’s customer-facing websites, you’ll see that much of the real estate is populated by consumer offers, packages and bundles and, somewhere in the top-level menu items, there’ll be a tab or option to select “business” or “corporate”.
 Choosing this will take you to the area reserved for professional customers.

 But, while retail customers can typically choose from a wide range of options, there are generally many fewer such options for business customers.
 Once you’ve chosen the bundle you need, the rest is about add-ons.